 LeValley, who served as team captain, had a remarkable career during his time as a Bison, earning All-America honors in 2010 and 2011.
-The three-time NCAA qualifier at 149 pounds compiled a 127-40 career record, including 42-8 as a junior and 34-3 as a senior.
-He became the second Bucknell wrestler to win an EIWA title, handing Cornell’s Kyle Dake his final collegiate loss in the 2011 EIWA finals in Sojka Pavilion.
+The three-time NCAA qualifier at 149 pounds compiled a 127-40 career record, including a 42-8 mark as a junior and 34-3 ledger as a senior.
+He became the second Bucknell wrestler to win an EIWA title, handing Cornell's Kyle Dake his final collegiate loss in the 2011 EIWA finals in Sojka Pavilion.

 Following his graduation from Bucknell with a degree in education, LeValley moved to Minneapolis to pursue a master's degree in applied kinesiology and sport management at the University of Minnesota, which he obtained in December 2013.